OzanCelikkol/1.1-KodluyoruzFrontEnd_FirstWebPage/README.md

 In this assignment we improve our first web page by using new elements we have learnt.

-* Add a image to your web site and write an description to this image.
+* Add a image to your web page and write an description to this image.
 * List movies, series and books you like and add their names as headers to your web page.
 * At least one of the movies or series should include a link to its IMDB page.
 * At least one of the books should include a link to its GoodReads page.